apache/druid/docs/api-reference/sql-api.md

 ## Query from deep storage

-> The `/sql/statements` endpoint used to query from deep storage is currently exprimental.
+> The `/sql/statements` endpoint used to query from deep storage is currently experimental.

+You can use the `sql/statements` endpoint to query segments that exist only in deep storage and are not loaded onto your Historical processes as determined by your load rules.

+Note that at least part of a datasource must be available on a Historical process so that Druid can plan your query.

 ### Submit a query